Tap dance technique

 Tap dance makes frequent use of syncopation.
 Tap dance choreographies typically start on the eighth beat, or between the eighth and the first count.

 Styles

-Tap was formed from other types of dancing, such as ballet, jazz and contemporary clogging.
+Tap was formed from other types of dancing, such as flamenco, ballet, jazz and contemporary clogging.

 Hoofers are tap dancers who dance only with their feet, making a louder, more grounded sound.
 This kind of tap dancing is also called "rhythm tap".

 Another aspect of tap dancing is improvisation.
 This can either be done with music and follow the beats provided or without musical accompaniment, otherwise known as a cappella dancing.
 Tap dancers often work with musicians to weave rhythm and musical composition, usually jazz music, to create improvisation.
 Improv jams take place in communities around the world where tap dancers and musicians exchange and experiment with improv.

 Steps

 There is no universal terminology for tap techniques and steps.
 The following includes descriptions of steps that are well known, although the names may vary.